Rare Disease Day 2010

 In line with this year’s slogan “Patients and Researchers, Partners for Life!” patient organisations were invited to nominate a scientist, who has helped advance research into their disease, to the Research Hall of Fame.
 EURORDIS received 46 nominations, all can be seen on the Rare Disease Day website (www.rarediseaseday.org

 “The website was the most important communication tool of this year’s campaign,” argues Denis Costello, Web Communications Officer, “It is the perfect showcase of the solidarity movement that is growing around Rare Disease Day.”
-On the website, which has received 39,000 hits from 156 countries to date, people can see what happened in each country and contact local organisers in order to get involved.
+On the website, which received 39,000 hits from 156 countries in 2009 and 2010, people can see what is happening in each country and contact local organisers in order to get involved.
 They can download useful communication tools, such as the logo and poster.
-It is also a good resource for background material on rare diseases and the policy issues relating to this year’s theme of research.
-Visitors can also link up with other rare disease patients and sympathisers through the Rare Disease Day Facebook Group which has attracted a record 10,000 fans to date!
-They can receive timely information through Twitter (more than 700 followers) and share their photos and stories on Flickr and their videos on the Rare Disease Day Youtube Channel.
+It is also a good resource for background material on rare diseases and the policy issues relating to each year's theme and slogan.
+Visitors can also link up with other rare disease patients and sympathisers through the Rare Disease Day Facebook Group!
+They can receive timely information through Twitter and share their photos and stories on Flickr and their videos on the Rare Disease Day Youtube Channel.

-Other interesting features this year included: the Photo and Video Contest with 250 and 30 entries respectively; a news media feed which displayed links to Rare Disease Day-related media clippings on a loop and ‘Friends of Rare Disease Day’: a dedicated section where all Rare Disease Day supporters could register and describe their contribution to the campaign.
+Another interesting feature in 2010 was ‘Friends of Rare Disease Day’: a dedicated section where all Rare Disease Day supporters could register and describe their contribution to the campaign.
 In total 189 individuals, patient organisations, industry, health professionals, research and public authorities signed up!

 At the European level, EURORDIS organised a Workshop bringing rare disease stakeholders together to discuss the future rare disease research agenda in Europe.